finteger/finteger.github.io/learning/layout.md

 With these constraints, you can return a different widget based on the available space.

-{% ytEmbed 'IYDVcriKjsw', 'LayoutBuilder (Flutter Widget of the Week)' %}

 In the following example,
 the widget returned by the `LayoutBuilder`